The dramatic transition of the extreme Red Supergiant WOH G64 to a Yellow Hypergiant: Methods

-WOH~G64 is a well-studied extreme RSG that has been spectroscopically classified as late M-type in several works since the 1980s (see Table~\ref{tab:spectral_class}).
-These studies also reported nebular emission from H$\alpha$, H$\beta$, [N~\textsc{ii}], [O~\textsc{i}], [O~\textsc{iii}], and [S~\textsc{ii}].

-The unpublished UVES spectrum from 2007 (Sect.~\ref{sec:longslit_obs}) exhibits features characteristic of late M-type RSGs, such as deep TiO bands, strong Ca~\textsc{ii} triplet, and absorption lines from Fe~\textsc{i}, Mg~\textsc{i} and Ti~\textsc{i} (Fig.~\ref{fig:fig_spec_comparison} \&~\ref{fig:fig_spec_2016_2021_Ca_trip}).
-Strangely, the Mg~\textsc{i} lines at $\lambda\lambda$8500-8800 \citep{Tabernero2018} are absent.
-We followed the spectral classification of \citet{Solf1978} based on the strength of TiO and VO bands.
-The existence of the heads of TiO at $\lambda\lambda$8199, 8420, 8506, 8515 suggests that its spectral type is M5 or later.
+The 2007 unpublished UVES spectrum shows characteristic features of late M-type RSGs, such as deep TiO bands, strong Ca~\textsc{ii} triplet, and absorption lines from Fe~\textsc{i} and Ti~\textsc{i} (Fig.~\ref{fig:fig_spec_comparison} \& Extended Data Fig~\ref{fig:fig_spec_2016_2021_Ha_and_Ca_triplet}).
+Strangely, only one Mg~\textsc{i} line from the $\lambda\lambda$8500-8800 series \citep{Tabernero2018} is present.
+We followed the spectral classification based on the strength of TiO and VO bands \cite{Solf1978}.
+The existence of the heads of TiO at $\lambda\lambda$8199, 8506, 8515 suggests that its spectral type is M5 or later.
 We classify it as an M6 star because of the existence of TiO at $\lambda\lambda$8206, 8251, 8268, 8373, and 8420 and the strength of the TiO bands at $\lambda\lambda$8432, 8442 compared to the Ca~\textsc{ii} lines.
 We only identify the VO head at $\lambda$7865 out of the two that start to appear at M6 ($\lambda\lambda$7865, 7897).
 We also detect emission from H$\alpha$ as well as forbidden lines, such as [N~\textsc{i}] $\lambda$5198, [N~\textsc{ii}] $\lambda\lambda$6548 and 6583, [S~\textsc{ii}] $\lambda\lambda$6716 and 6731, [O~\textsc{i}] $\lambda\lambda$6300 and 6364.
-We highlight the double-peaked [N~\textsc{ii}] and [S~\textsc{ii}] emission, with their components separated by $\sim$210~km~s$^{-1}$ and $\sim$100~km~s$^{-1}$, respectively (see Appendix~\ref{sec:appendix_forbidden_lines}).
+We highlight the double-peaked [N~\textsc{ii}] and [S~\textsc{ii}] emission (Extended Data Fig.~\ref{fig:fig_forbidden}), with their components separated by $\sim$210~km~s$^{-1}$ and $\sim$100~km~s$^{-1}$, respectively.